+Because trauma is difficult to talk about, your child might not feel comfortable speaking with you about this.
 Children who have experienced traumatic experiences often endorse the following symptoms:

-- Openly display signs of fear
+- Openly displays signs of fear

 - Return to behaviors common to being younger, such as thumb sucking or bedwetting